 - 1.7 The NDP needs to be read alongside existing national and Borough planning policies which apply in the Neighbourhood Area. - 1.8 National planning policy is set out in the National Planning Policy Framework (NPPF).
 The NPPF promotes the achievement of sustainable development by acknowledging interdependent and overarching economic, social and environmental objectives for the planning system.
 Planning Practice Guidance gives more detailed advice as to how national policy is to be implemented. - 1.9 The Test Valley Borough Revised Local Plan 2011-2029 (the Local Plan) was adopted in January 2016.
 It sets out strategic and other planning policies for the development of the Borough over this period.
 The five-year review of the Local Plan carried out by the Borough Council in January 2021 and independently assessed concluded that the spatial strategy remained sound and that plan policies remained up-to-date, and whilst some policy amendments were needed to ensure consistency with the then NPPF these were not considered to mean that the adopted Local Plan was out-of-date or unsound.
 The NDP has been written to complement and add detail to the Local Plan policies.
-Where topics covered in the Local Plan are referred to, this is to ensure that the NDP can be read as a whole as a coherent and locally relevant document and to respond to matters of concern to residents. - 1.10 The Local Plan designates Houghton as a Rural Village in the overall hierarchy of settlements.2 It identifies a settlement boundary for Houghton and Bossington, within which development and redevelopment will be acceptable in principle.
-This is expected to be through small-scale proposals including windfalls,3 replacement dwellings and the re-use of buildings.
-There are no proposals in the Local Plan to allocate land for development in the designated Rural Villages.
-Land outside the settlement boundary is classed as countryside for the purposes of planning policy. - 1.11 The Borough Council have embarked on a review of the Local Plan, to cover the period up to 2036.
-Issues and Options consultations were held in 2018 and 2020.
-At the time of writing no draft planning policies are available. - 1.12 In preparing the NDP, consideration has been given to the need for Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA).
-The Borough Council has concluded in a screening opinion in December 2019 that the NDP will not be likely to have significant environmental effects, including on European designations, and that on this basis SEA and HRA are not required. - 1.13 The Houghton Neighbourhood Development Plan covers the period 2020 to 2029.
+Where topics covered in the Local Plan are referred to, this is to ensure that the NDP can be read as a whole as a coherent and locally relevant document and to respond to matters of concern to residents.
+Plans in this document which form part of the Test Valley Adopted Local Plan Policies Map are: